 Records, including administrative and recipient, must be the property of the provider and secured against loss, tampering, destruction or unauthorized use.

-Providers and their employees must not directly or indirectly disclose or knowingly permit the disclosure of any information concerning the agency, the recipients or their families to any unauthorized person.
-The provider must safeguard the confidentiality of any information which may identify the recipient or his/her family.
-Confidential information shall only be released under the following conditions:
+Employees of the provider must not disclose or knowingly permit the disclosure of any information concerning the provider, the recipients or their families, directly or indirectly to any unauthorized person.
+The provider must safeguard the confidentiality of any information that might identify the recipient or their family.

+The information may be released only under the following conditions: